Getting started

 Important

-To gain access to Edera Protect, reach out to the customer engineering team at support@edera.dev to discuss your requirements.
+To gain access to Edera, reach out to the customer engineering team at support@edera.dev to discuss your requirements.

 Cloud OS image

 Once the customer engineering team has added your account, finding the AMIs that are available are as simple as querying AWS.
-This query shows all the available Edera Protect AWS AMIs sorted by the most recent builds.
+This query shows all the available Edera AWS AMIs sorted by the most recent builds.
+Note, the customer engineering team will provide you the account ID.

-The Edera Protect images specify the version of AWS Linux, Kubernetes version, and build date, respectively.
+The Edera images specify the version of AWS Linux, Kubernetes version, and build date, respectively.

 # edera-protect-{product version}-{os}-amazon-eks-node-{cluster version}-{build date}